-Mix and mingle at the Preview Party at the Museum of the Big Bend (April 16), when you’ll get a first look at all the art before the general audience arrives the following day.
-Make notes of what you’d like to take home with you, drop a ballot for your chance to purchase works, or simply check it all out, before heading to the After Preview Party at the Century Bar & Grill in the Holland Hotel.
-Strike up a conversation over an enticing selection of appetizers and drinks or enjoy live music on the patio located in the heart of downtown Alpine.
+Mix and mingle at the Preview Party at the Museum of the Big Bend (Sept.
+16), when you’ll get a first look at all the art before the general audience arrives the following day.
+Make notes of what you’d like to take home with you, drop a ballot for your chance to purchase works, savor appetizers and a drink from the cash bar, and enjoy live music throughout the evening (from 5 – 8 p.m.).

-All events, except for the Chuckwagon Breakfast and Saturday’s Trapping of Texas exhibits, require the purchase of admissions tickets.
+All events require the purchase of admissions tickets.
 Get all the details on the Museum of the Big Bend’s website.